 To start the macro quickly, we’ll insert a command button.
 (In the Developer tab, go to Insert > Button).
 If the developer tab is not visible, we must authorize that manually.
 Display the Developer tab on the ribbon if it is not available.

-After we inserted the button, give it a name so everyone can understand its function.
-Finally, assign the code responsible for coloring the state map.
+After we insert the button, add a name so everyone can understand its function.
+Then finally, assign the code responsible for coloring the state map.

 We are all done.
 You can freely change the values in the data collector table from now on.
 All we have to do is click on the command button placed on the map sheet.
 Then, the state map will automatically refresh based on the given settings.